Best Surf Spots in Lombok (Surf Map + Local Guide)

 Kuta

-Wondering why you need to try out a surf camp as a chick – have a read here.
+Wondering why you need to try out a surf camp – have a read here.

 Selong Belanak